- File

 A package is a collection of Go files inside the same directory.
 Variables, constants, functions, and types defined under the same package are visible across all Go files in the package.

 We use lowercase single word for package names so the user service package becomes userservice.
+The same applies to directory names as they have to match package names.

 Module